 Dreams, passion and money

 Do you have a passion that you would love to pursue full time?
 Maybe you love music, or write poetry, or are an artist.
-And yet, these things often don't 'pay the rent'.
+Often these things don't 'pay the rent'.

 And yet I am meeting more and more people who decide to do what they love anyway.
 Even if it means not having money.